up-count/uav-dot/README.md

 ## Results

-The repository is a supplement to the paper "More Pixel, More Precision: Dot Localisation and Pixel Distill Module for Enhanced Object Detection in Drone Imagery" submitted to the European Conference on Computer Vision (ECCV) 2024 conference.
+The repository is a supplement to the paper "More Pixels, More Precision: Enhancing People Localisation in Drone Imagery Using Dot Approach and Pixel Distill Module".
 The method achieves state-of-the-art results on the DroneCrowd and newly introduced UP-COUNT datasets.
 The results are summarized in the table below.

 | **Model** | Dronecrowd |         | UP-COUNT |         |
 |:---------:|:----------:|:-------:|:--------:|:-------:|